 What the Dickens...!

-On September 16th 1858, Charles Dickens gave a reading of "A Christmas Carol" to a well attended audience at the Odd Fellows' Hall.
-The reading lasted just over two hours.
+Charles Dickens gave a reading of 'A Christmas Carol' to a well-attended audience at the Odd Fellows' Hall.
+This was on September 16th 1858 and it lasted for just over two hours.

-Although Dickens was very well received, local residents may well have been offended by his disparaging remarks made in the "Dickensian".
-He wrote of his visit -
+Although Dickens was well received, locals may well have been offended by his disparaging remarks made in the 'Dickensian'.
+He wrote of his visit:

 "Halifax was too small for us.
 I never saw such an audience though.
 They were really worth reading to for nothing, though I didn't exactly do that.
 It is as horrible a place as I ever saw, I think".